Reformation in Ireland: Religious policy of King James I

-The reign of James I (1603–25) started tolerantly, and the Treaty of London (1604) was signed with Spain, but the Gunpowder Plot in 1605 caused him and his officials to adopt a harder line against Roman Catholics who remained in the majority, even in the Irish House of Lords.
-So few had converted to Protestantism that the Roman Catholic Counter-Reformation was introduced in 1612, much later than in the rest of Europe, typically marked by the Council of Trent, convened in 1545.
+The reign of James I (1603–25) started tolerantly, and the Treaty of London (1604) was signed with Spain, but the Gunpowder Plot in 1605 caused him and his officials to adopt a harder line against Catholics who remained in the majority, even in the Irish House of Lords.
+So few had converted to Protestantism that the Catholic Counter-Reformation was introduced in 1612, much later than in the rest of Europe, typically marked by the Council of Trent, convened in 1545.
 The Flight of the Earls in 1607 led on to the Plantation of Ulster, but many of the new settlers were Presbyterian and not Anglican; reformed, but not entirely acceptable to the Dublin administration.
 The settlers allowed James to create a slight Protestant majority in the Irish House of Commons in 1613.

 The work of translating the Old Testament into Irish for the first time was undertaken by William Bedell (1573–1642), Bishop of Kilmore, who completed his translation within the reign of Charles I, although it was not published until 1680 in a revised version by Narcissus Marsh (1638–1713), Archbishop of Dublin.
 Bedell had undertaken a translation of the Book of Common Prayer published in 1606.

-In 1631 the Primate James Ussher published "A Discourse of the Religion Anciently professed by the Irish and Brittish", arguing that the earlier forms of Irish Christianity were self-governing, and were not subject to control by the Papacy.
-Ussher is more famous for calculating from the Bible that the earth was created on 22 October 4004 BCE.
+In 1631, the Primate James Ussher published A Discourse of the Religion Anciently Professed by the Irish and British, arguing that the earlier forms of Irish Christianity were self-governing, and were not subject to control by the Papacy.
+Ussher is more famous for his hypothesis, on the basis of Biblical date calculations, that the earth must have been created on 22 October 4004 BC.